akhodakivskiy/VimFx/documentation/api.md

 A command is an object with the following properties:

 - pref: `String`.
-The pref used to store the shortcuts for the command.
+The option name (preference key) used to store the shortcuts for the command.
 - run(args): `Function`.
 Called when the command is activated.
 - description: `String`.
-A description of the command, shown in the Keyboard Shortcuts help dialog and VimFx’s settings page in the Add-ons Manager.
+A description of the command, shown in the Keyboard Shortcuts help dialog and VimFx’s options page in the Add-ons Manager.
 Config file users adding custom commands could simply use a hard-coded string;
   extension authors are encouraged to look up the name from a locale file.
 - category: `String`.
 The category to add the command to.
 The value has to be